joebew42/elixir_cqrs_es_example/README.md

 ## DOING

 - Introduce an `AccountRepository` that will act as a repository for `Account`, and it will be used by the `BankService`
+  - Move the withdrawn out of the BankService

 ## Questions & TODOs